 REQUIRED COURSES: UNITS

 ECON 100 Introduction to Economics 3

 ECON 200 Principles of Macroeconomics 3

 ECON 201 Principles of Microeconomics 3

 ENGL 101 Freshman Composition 4

 MATH 090 Elementary Algebra 4

-MATH 108 4
+MATH 108 Statistics 4

-TOTALUNITS 21
+TOTAL UNITS 21

 Lower division requirements for students interested in transferring to a four year institution in this field may differ from associate degree requirements.
 Prospective transfer students should complete the general education and lower division requirements of the school to which they will be transferring.
 See a counselor for details.
+Information is also available at www.assist.org.